astroxero/astroxero/README.md

 <br>

-- A 13 year old gamedev who's coded since I was 7
+- A 13 year old gamedev who's coded since I was seven
 - Plays Ultimate Frisbee and Wordle in my spare time
 - Currently using Unity and looking to start in Godot
 - Hoping to be a webdev when I grow up